moosearch/kindle-book-extractor/README.md

 Before using this script, make sure you have the following installed:

-- Amazon Kindle for PC (desktop application)
+- Amazon Kindle (PC desktop application) - I tested with 2.8.0 (70980) at the time.
-- Python 3.14.x (or later; ensure it is added to your system PATH)
+- Python 3.14.x (ensure it is added to your system PATH).
+No guarantees with older versions of python.
 - Windows 10 or 11

 This will not work on Linux or Mac!